What is Natural Health Products Ingredients Database (NHPID)?

 - Ingredient search: This search function allows search for acceptable medicinal and non-medicinal ingredients used in Natural Health Products (NHP).
 Searches can be made using ingredient names (NHPID names; Proper names; Common names; Taxonomical synonyms (Taxa) or Chemical Abstract Service (CAS) numbers.

-- Controlled Vocabulary Search: This search function allows searches based on standard terminology used by the Natural Health Products Online System for e.g., quality test methods, dosage forms, non-medicinal ingredient purposes,
+- Controlled Vocabulary Search: This search function allows searches based on standard terminology used by the Natural Health Products Online System e.g., quality test methods, dosage forms, non-medicinal ingredient purposes,

 - NHPID is also a great repository of pre-cleared information (such as single ingredient monographs and product monographs) for customers.
 Pre-cleared information (PCI) is any form of information supporting the safety, efficacy, or quality of a medicinal ingredient or natural health product that has been reviewed and approved by the Natural and Non-Prescription Health Product Directorate (NNHPD).

 - Changes such as additions and modifications can be proposed to NHPID.
-To propose a change to NHPID, Natural Health Products Ingredients Database Issue Form needs to be filled and submitted to email@example.com.
+To propose a change to NHPID, Natural Health Products Ingredients Database Issue Form needs to be filled out and submitted to firstname.lastname@example.org.